Oleksandra Skoropadska: Life

+As an imperial lady-in-waiting, she was part of the Russian court.
+There she met Pavlo Skoropadskyi, whom she married in 1898 despite her father's initial resistance.

+She followed her husband during his service in the Russian army and subsequently during his brief tenure as Hetman of Ukraine.
+After Skoropadskyi was overthrown, Oleksandra and their children joined him in exile in Germany.

-11 January 1898, she married Pavlo Skoropadskyi From 1923, she worked at the Ukrainian Red Cross Assistance, which was also called the Ukrainian Refugee Assistance and was headed by her.
+From 1923, she worked at the Ukrainian Red Cross Assistance, which was also called the Ukrainian Refugee Assistance and was headed by her.
 The main purpose of the organization was to assist the refugees who kept arriving in Germany.